Comprehensively Understanding Marble Etching

 What Causes Etching on Marble Surfaces?

-Marble etching occurs when acidic substances react with the calcium carbonate that constitutes the stone.
+Marble Etch Removal Kits: Marble etching occurs when acidic substances react with the calcium carbonate that constitutes the stone.
 Common household items, such as lemon juice, vinegar, wine, or even certain cleaning sprays, can trigger this damaging reaction.
 The acid dissolves a microscopic layer of the marble's surface, resulting in dull patches that disrupt its natural shine and reflection.
-It is crucial to note that even if your marble has been sealed, sealers primarily protect against stains and not against chemical reactions; thus, etching can still transpire.
+It is important to note that even if your marble has been sealed, sealers primarily protect against stains, not against chemical reactions; therefore, etching can still occur.

 Expert Tip: Recommended Products for Daily Travertine Care